DFID/dcm-graph/README.md

 * An running instance of Neo4j at version 3.5.
 This has been tested on a trial instance of the enterprise edition, but may well work on the commercial edition too
 * A separate server or development machine with fast and non-firewalled internet and a LOT of RAM available.
 The initial python script required 32GB of RAM to avoid killing the process in the most recent testing has been tested using an Azure Ubuntu Box with a download speed.
 However, if using a remote box you can use a beefy configuration for this step and then downsize the server for subsequent steps.
+* A Neo4J instance with 16GB of RAM or higher (at least for the import - it could be downsized subsequently as long as queries are kept reasonable).
 * Python3 for processing and serving the CSVs for Neo4J to import.
 * Tmux to run long downloads or processing requests on a remote box without a broken pipe halting the process.